 Abe's policies are already being felt in the international arena.
-Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies and thus gain an advantage for their exports.
-Tokyo’s recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
-Abe’s hawkish reputation, and his push to amend Japan’s pacifist constitution, has led some to see the TPP trade push as a way to contain Beijing.
+Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies to gain an advantage for their exports.
+Tokyo's recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
+Abe's hawkish reputation, along with his push to amend Japan's pacifist constitution, has led some to see his TPP trade push as a way to contain Beijing.

 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging." —Greg Ip, Wall Street Journal

-Finally, the outcome of Japan’s experiment holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
-"It provides hope, by the way, for other countries," says the Wall Street Journal’s Ip.
+The outcome of Japan's experiment also holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
+"It provides hope for other countries," says the Wall Street Journal’s Ip.
 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging."

 This August 2013 IMF country report [PDF] discusses Japan's hopes for economic recovery.

 The Congressional Research Service [PDF] discusses the major elements of the Trans-Pacific Partnership in this 2016 report (PDF).